ShaharSaadon/codeEditor/README.md

 CodeEditor is a simple, real-time collaborative code editor built with React, Redux, and Socket.IO.
 It allows users to create code blocks, edit them in real-time, and share them with others.
 This project was created as part of a job interview assignment.

-You can access the deployed application at [https://merllo-0m15.onrender.com/#/](https://code-editor-auw3.onrender.com/).
-(Please note that the initial loading may take between 15-20 seconds due to the fact that the server is free.)
+You can access the deployed application at https://code-editor-auw3.onrender.com/.
+(Please note that the initial loading may take few seconds due to the fact that is free server service.

 ## Navigation